 As long as the property damage or bodily injury trigger is met, recalls can be voluntary (the manufacturer notices a defect that is unlikely to force an involuntary recall) or involuntary (required by a regulatory agency or the government), and can be costly.
 A company could be forced into bankruptcy if it doesn’t have product recall coverage, especially smaller companies.
 While many large organizations have the resources to address the impact of a product recall, smaller organizations simply cannot absorb such losses.

 The risk of a product recall has increased dramatically in recent years due to increasing numbers of global regulatory standards and an almost constant roll-out of new product safety rules.
-Therefore, the most common products that experience product recalls are child safety seats, cosmetics, food, beverage, medication, toys, electronics, and vehicles.
+Therefore, the most common products that experience product recalls are child safety seats, cosmetics, food, beverages, medication, toys, electronics, and vehicles.

 Product recall insurance indemnifies the insured for those sums that may legally obligate them to pay as compensatory damages.
 Arising out of recall, removal, recovery of possession or control, or disposal of the manufactured product, sold, marketed, handled, or distributed by the insured.